Tutorial to learn how to use bulb mode on a camera

 These filters are numbered, which indicates the degree of opacity of the filter, and it also corresponds to the multiplier value of the exposure time.
 It is possible to assemble several filters together, but if you do that, you will run the risk of vignetting.

 For Example, an ND8 filter screwed to an ND1000 filter will give you a total attenuation factor of 8000 times the initial exposure time.

 The photo with the longest exposure time:

-The photo with the longest exposure in the world was taken by the German photographer Michael Wesely during the construction of the Museum of Modern Art in New York.
-The exposure time was of three years was from 2001 to 2004.
+The photo with the longest exposure in the world was taken by the German photographer, Michael Wesely, during the construction of the Museum of Modern Art in New York.
+The exposure time was three years (from 2001 to 2004).